cykorteam/cykorteam.github.io/2025/02/2025-02-01-Write-Up-AlpacaHack.markdown

 print("e:", e)
 print("c:", c)
 ```

-A sharing system is implemented, where sum of 3 values are equal to the secret, and 2 values are shared.
+A sharing system is implemented, where the sum of 3 values is equal to the secret, and 2 values are shared.
 Function `multiply_shares` implements multiplying two shares, and we can see it is working fine by `assert n == p*q`.

 It is easy to notice `additive_share` function's random generation size is fixed to 512 bits, which is suspicious.
-It would be safe for `sp, sq` since `p, q` are 512 bits, however it shouldn't be for reconstructing `n`.
+It would be safe for `sp, sq` since `p, q` is 512 bits, however, it shouldn't be for reconstructing `n`.

 We first arrange what problem we are dealing with by some equations.
 $$